Quantum-Accelerators/quacc/README.md

 # Run locally
 responses = run_locally(flow, create_folders=True)
 ```

-You'll notice that, while the above example is certainly more verbose, if you were to take the code in the "Core HT-ASE Block" section and simply delete the `@job` decorator, you're left with a fully functional ASE-based code that will still run (albeit without the benefits of Jobflow).
-This makes it extremely easy to go from standard ASE-style calculations to more complex workflows.
+## Fireworks Integration

-To convert a jobflow job/flow to a Fireworks firework/workflow, refer to the [Jobflow documentation](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks).
 The above example can be run using Fireworks (as opposed to locally) as follows:
 ```python
 from jobflow.managers.fireworks import flow_to_workflow